What I Wish the World Knew About Why Serbia Is Protesting

 Or How Not to Manage the Pandemic Crisis

-Since abruptly lifting lockdown restrictions in early May, the Serbian government held the election, authorized an international tennis tournament as well as a football cup final with up to 25,000 spectators, and opened everything between universities and nightclubs.
+Since abruptly lifting lockdown restrictions in early May, the Serbian government has held the election and has authorized an international tennis tournament as well as a football cup final with up to 25,000 spectators.
 Through decisions like these on top of public statements on top of abnormally low official numbers of COVID-19 deaths during the pre-election period, citizens were assured by government officials and crisis team doctors that the situation was under control and that the virus had been “defeated” — but only until the election.
-Then the deaths spiked and suddenly it became “alarming.”
+Then the deaths spiked and it became “alarming.”
 It seemed like a joke.
 Or was it a miracle?
 Far-left to far-right to religious groups, students to the elderly, sports hooligans to the academia, Serbian citizens were outraged and began taking it to the streets as part of Europe’s first major pandemic-related unrest.

 “And so the citizens of Serbia,” an article on Nova.rs read, “will once again pay the price of negligence and irresponsibility from the government that disregarded the pandemic for its own interests, announcing victory over it.”